Overview

 Configure Views based on Compliance Rules

-When reviewing the Patches Catalog and the Endpoints Management table, you can decide whether to see the compliance details based on the Compliance rules.
+When reviewing the Patches Catalog and the Endpoints Management table, you can decide whether to display compliance details based on the Compliance Rules.

 Enabling the setting will affect the following components: